influxdata/telegraf/plugins/processors/topk/README.md

   ## How many top metrics to return
   # k = 10

-  ## Metrics are grouped based on their tags and name.
-The plugin aggregates
-  ## the selected fields of these groups of metrics and sorts the groups based
-  ## these aggregations

   ## Over which tags should the aggregation be done.
 Globs can be specified, in
   ## which case any tag matching the glob will aggregated over.
 If set to an
   ## empty list is no aggregation over tags is done
   # group_by = ['*']

-  ## The plugin can aggregate over several fields.
-If more than one field is
-  ## specified, an aggregation is calculated per group per field.

-  ## The plugin returns a metric if it's in a group in the top k groups,
-  ## ordered by any of the aggregations of the selected fields

-  ## This effectively means that more than K metrics may be returned.

   ## Over which fields are the top k are calculated
   # fields = ["value"]